Hunter Tootoo

 Before federal politics, Tootoo served as a Member of the Legislative Assembly of Nunavut, where he represented the riding of Iqaluit Centre from 1999 to 2013.
 Tootoo was Speaker of the Legislative Assembly from 2011 to 2013.
 He was a member of the New Democratic Party from 1997 to 1999.
+Tootoo has represented Nunavut at the Canadian Curling Club Championships multiple times and became the president of the territorial curling association in 2020.

 Early life and career

 Tootoo was born in Rankin Inlet, the son of Batiste Tootoo, an Inuk, and Sally Luttmer (née Wolfe), originally from Montreal and descended from Lithuanian Jewish immigrants.
 He is a businessman in northern Canada, and was the co-founder of the Iqaluit branch of Arctic Insurance Brokers Ltd. Tootoo is a former member of the Northwest Territories Co-op Business Development Board, the Sport North Board of Directors, and Arctic Co-operatives Ltd.

 Tootoo has long been involved in government administration.
 He served as regional coordinator for the town of Arviat in 1993.
 He became the administration officer for the NWT Department of Recreation and Tourism in 1995, and was named as the corporate control officer of the NWT Department of Finance later in the same year.
 In 1997, he became assistant director of the NWT Housing Corporation in Iqaluit.
 Tootoo was a member of the Public Service Alliance of Canada in this period.